The planetary nebula Abell 48 and its [WN] nucleus: Conclusions and Future Work

 \section{Conclusions and Future Work}

-On the basis of an extensive set of new and archival observations, we have undertaken a comprehensive analysis of the central star of Abell~48, first classified by Wachter et al. (2010) and De Pew et al. (2011).
-Based on the presence of very strong \NIV\ lines and moderately strong \NV\ lines at $\lambda\lambda$4604,4620 relative to \NIII\ $\lambda\lambda$4634,4640, we now classify it as [WN4] star with little or no hydrogen.
+On the basis of an extensive set of new and archival observations, we have undertaken a comprehensive analysis of the the planetary nebula Abell~48 and its CSPN, first classified by Wachter et al. (2010) and DePew et al. (2011).
+Based on the presence of very strong \NIV\ lines and moderately strong \NV\ lines at $\lambda\lambda$4604,4620 relative to \NIII\ $\lambda\lambda$4634,4640, we now classify it as [WN4--5] star with little or no hydrogen.
 We confirm Abell 48 as a bona fide PN after a detailed comparison of the properties of the nebula and its central star.
 If it was a massive star, the distance would be about 12 kpc, and the ionized mass of the nebula would be nearly $\sim$50 $M_{\odot}$, which is much too high even for a Population I ejecta nebula.
 Moreover if it were located at or beyond the Galactic Bar, it would suffer much more extinction than observed, and would be optically invisible.
 We have estimated a new distance of 1.6~kpc, and an ionized mass of $\sim$0.3$M_{\odot}$, a value typical of other PNe.
 Our results are in substantive agreement with the independent study by TK13.